LoopKit/loopdocs/docs/loop-3/loop-3-overview.md

 !!! success "Congratulations on Building Loop!"

-The first time you build Loop 3, go through the [Onboarding](onboarding.md) process.
-But don't click on that link yet.
+The first time you build Loop 3, the app takes you through the Onboarding process.
+Review the [Onboarding](onboarding.md) material before continuing.

-First a suggestion and then some orientation:
+First a suggestion and some orientation:

 !!! tip "Suggestion"
     * Start by reading each page without clicking on any links